Fiserv/Commerce-Hub/docs/Resources/Guides/Global-Currency/Multi-Currency.md

 - Shop and Pay in more than 140 global presentment currencies
 - Receipt in the same amount and currency that appears on their cardholder statement
 - Eliminates the foreign transaction fees charges by some issuers _(this depends on the cardholder agreement)_
-- Make purchases in a familiar currency without having to perform manual calculations thereby enjoying a superior cross-border experience similar to doing business with a local merchant
+- Make purchases in a familiar currency without having to perform manual calculations thereby enjoying a superior cross-border experience like doing business with a local merchant

 ---